Auctions with Tokens: Monetary Policy as a Mechanism Design Choice: The model

-The monetary policy considered here may sound far-fetched, but it is very simple to implement with blockchain-based tokens.
-In particular, the fact that the tokens used for bidding may grow at a different rate than the other tokens is inspired by staking.
-In staking, those who ``lock'' some tokens (or, more in general, do not use them) are rewarded with additional tokens.
-Here the staking reward is positive if $\sigma_t<0$, in which case those who do not use the tokens receive an additional reward relative to those who use them.\todo{say more on staking}
+The monetary policy considered here may be unconventional, but it is straightforward to implement with blockchain-based tokens.
+The distinction between the growth rate of tokens used for bidding and other tokens is inspired by staking mechanisms.
+In staking, agents who ``lock'' tokens---typically by refraining from using or transferring them---receive additional tokens as a reward.
+In the model context, a positive staking reward arises when $\sigma_t < 0$: tokens not used for bidding grow at a higher rate than those used, creating an incentive to hold rather than spend.

-The above auction with tokens is as close as possible to a traditional auction with dollars: bids and payments are expressed in dollars but need to be settled using tokens.
-However, other assumptions are possible.
-For example, bidders may be required to bid by submitting tokens, which could then be partially returned to the bidders after the winner is determined.\footnote{ In this case, bidders need to purchase tokens before bidding, which means that the equilibrium price of tokens may reveal some information relative to the realized distribution of valuations.
-Hence, the equilibrium on the market for tokens should be a rational expectation equilibrium, which opens several additional complications, including the existence of the equilibrium.} Also, here I consider only two possible monetary policies, but many more are possible.
-The bottom line is that the above is the least complex auction with tokens and not the most general auction with tokens.